Bibek Debroy

-Early life and education
+Early life

-Debroy was born in Shillong, now in Meghalaya, on 25 January 1955.
-His grandparents had migrated from Sylhet, now in Bangladesh; his paternal grandfather and his father migrating as late as 1948.
+Debroy was born in Shillong, now in Meghalaya, on 25 January 1955 to a family of Bengali Hindus.
+His grandparents had migrated from Pail, Habiganj in Sylhet, now in Bangladesh; his paternal grandfather and his father migrating as late as 1948.
 His father went on to join the Indian Audit and Accounts Service.

-Bibek Debroy started his school education at Narendrapur Ramakrishna Mission School.
-After that he studied at Kolkata Presidency College and Delhi School of Economics.
-Later on, Debroy went to the University of Cambridge on a Trinity College scholarship, where he met his then supervisor, Frank Hahn, a noted British economist.
-Debroy, under the tutelage of Hahn, worked on integrating information into a general equilibrium framework.
-A considerable amount of work on integrating information into a general equilibrium framework took place during this period.
-Though his initial intention was to complete a PhD, owing to no substantial results, Debroy settled for the lower degree of MSc and returned to work in India.
+Bibek Debroy started his school education at Ramakrishna Mission Vidyalaya, Narendrapur, then at Kolkata Presidency College and Delhi School of Economics.
+Later, Debroy went to the University of Cambridge on a Trinity College scholarship, where, under the tutelage of Frank Hahn, a noted British economist, he worked on integrating information into a general equilibrium framework, was granted as MSc degree and returned to work in India.